The annual housing land audit for Clackmannanshire is an audit with data for the period starting 1st April and ending

 The Housing Land Audit includes all land allocated in the Local Development Plan, and any other land with planning permission or other known commitment to develop.

 An Employment Land Audit containing data and information on the availability and likely programming in delivery of land allocated for employment uses in Clackmannanshire has been prepared for 2016.
 It comprises a summary statement, and a map of sites.
-The Audit shall be updated bi-annually.
+We aim to update the Audit bi-annually.

 The Scottish Vacant and Derelict Land Survey (SVDLS) is a nationwide data collection undertaken to establish the extent and state of vacant and derelict land in Scotland.
 The survey has been operating since 1988, and is managed by the Scottish Government Communities Analytical Services.
 The data is sourced from all Scottish local authorities and the National Park Authorities.
 Clackmannanshire Council has submitted data to the survey every year since 1988.

 The main purpose of the survey statistics is to provide the evidence base in monitoring the extent and state of urban vacant and derelict land; the remediation of vacant and derelict land; and progress in bringing it into re-use.

 The Scottish Government's Survey Bulletins present a written interpretation of the results of the survey along with a series of tables.
 The data and associated information (including historic survey results) is available from the Scottish Government's Planning Statistics web pages.
 The 2016 Audit is scheduled for publication in early 2017.

 Regeneration of Clackmannanshire's town centres is a key aim of the Local Development Plan and creating attractive, vibrant and viable town centres plays a key role in making and sustaining our settlements as successful and resilient places.